dmeverly/dmeverly.github.io/_completedprojects/QUIC.md

 # References
 No external sources were used.
 However, LLM queries assisted with architectural design and debugging.

-# Contributing
-Code architecture was built over a minimal template which was provided to me by Drexel University during Graduate studies in 2025.

-# Licenses
-None

 <a href="https://github.com/dmeverly/quic-game-protocol" style="display: block; text-align:right;" target = "_blank">  Github Repo -> </a>